 The Mandate of Provenance

 The ultimate value of an object is its provenance, a significance that deepens long after any maker’s mark has faded.
-This principle guides our search for materials with a memory, from heritage leathers to rare woods that hold the echo of a distant forest.
+This principle guides our search for materials with memory, from heritage leathers to rare woods that hold the echo of a distant forest.
 This same pursuit leads us to the workshops of true Maîtres, master craftsmen who act not as mere hands, but as essential collaborators in a shared meditation on form and purpose.

 We operate in the realm of Post-Luxury Conceptual Functional Art (PLCFA), a conceptual framework detailed in our Curatorial & Academic Overview.
 To acquire one of these creations is to accept the mantle of stewardship, adding a personal chapter to its continuing narrative.
 The legacy of this work rests not with us, but in the hands of those who will carry it forward.